modernassembly/Boilerplatr/README.md

 $ myWonderfulPlugin
 ```

-The user is required to type in a String value, in this case, "myWonderfulPlugin", and this value is used everywhere that `<%= boiler.pluginName %>` is found in the template files.

-`/js/example.jquery.js` will also be outputted to `/js/myWonderfulPlugin.jquery.js`
+The user is required to type in a String value, in this case, "myWonderfulPlugin", and this value is used everywhere that `<%= boiler.pluginName %>` is found in the template files. (i.e. `/js/example.jquery.js` will also be outputted to `/js/myWonderfulPlugin.jquery.js`)

 ###Config